 Looking for a great way to spend a night with friends on the cheap?
 Host a game night.
 Most board games can be had for $20 or less and they’re tons of fun when played with a room full of friends.

-Walking is free, easy and doesn’t require much equipment to do.
+Walking is free, easy, and doesn’t require much equipment to do.
 I’m always on the go but I really enjoy taking a nice walk through a park or a historic neighborhood.
 It’s a great way to unwind and get exercise at the same time.

-Hotels and airlines have different rates every day so before you plan your next vacation, try checking rates at different times of the year.
+Hotels and airlines have different rates every day so before you plan your next vacation, try checking rates at other times of the year.
 You might be surprised how much you can save by being flexible, even by moving your trip just a week or two.

 Health and Family